 Many designs end with a “pull-through,” which splits the pattern into symmetrical halves.
 Bring the pitcher a few inches away from the mug and bump up the pouring speed to end with style.

-Now is the moment to relax and enjoy your latte, whether it has a lump of froth on top or a delicate tulip.
+Now is the moment to relax and enjoy your latte, whether it has a lump of foam on top or a delicate tulip.

 Step 4: Add any other flavorings if desired.